kyverno/website/content/en/docs/Writing policies/generate.md

 ## Generate for Existing resources

-With Kyverno 1.7.0+, Kyverno supports the generate existing resources.
+With Kyverno 1.7.0+, Kyverno supports the generate for existing resources.
 Generate existing policies are applied in the background which creates target resource in existing matched resources in the cluster.
 They may also optionally be configured to apply upon updates to the policy itself.

-{{% alert title="Note" color="warning" %}}
-The proper permissions may need to be granted to Kyverno ServiceAccount.
-Kubernetes resources may require granting additional privileges to the ClusterRole responsible for the generate behavior.
-To enable Kyverno to generate these other types, edit the ClusterRole typically named kyverno:generate and add or update the rules to cover the resources and verbs needed.
-{{% /alert %}}

 ### Generate NetworkPolicy on Existing Namespaces

 By default, policy will not be applied on existing trigger resource when it is installed.
 This behavior can be configured via `generateExistingOnPolicyUpdate` attribute.
-If you set `generateExistingOnPolicyUpdate` to `true`, Kyverno will generate the target secret resource in existing namespaces on policy CREATE and UPDATE events.
+Only if you set `generateExistingOnPolicyUpdate` to `true`, Kyverno will generate the target resource in existing triggers on policy CREATE and UPDATE events.

-In this example policy, which matches the trigger resource kind `Namespace` and generate data `NetworkPolicy` on all the existing or newly created `Namespace`
+In this example policy, which matches the trigger resource kind `Namespace` and generate data `NetworkPolicy` on all the existing or newly created `Namespace`.

 ```yaml
 apiVersion: kyverno.io/v1